Samuel L. Jackson: 2020–present: Return to theater

 In 2020, he appeared in the television documentary series Enslaved, with investigative journalist Afua Hirsch as co-presenter.
+Within the series, he was welcomed back into the Benga tribe of his ancestors, gaining the new name of "NYETETI", meaning "star".
 He also appeared in the 2021 movie Spiral: From the Book of Saw alongside Chris Rock.
 After an 11-year absence from the stage, Jackson returned to Broadway as Doaker Charles in a revival of August Wilson's The Piano Lesson, opposite John David Washington and Danielle Brooks.
 The 2022 production was directed by Jackson's wife, LaTanya Richardson Jackson.
 For his performance, he received a Tony Award for Best Featured Actor in a Play nomination.
-He reprised his role as Nick Fury in the Disney+ series Secret Invasion, and in The Marvels, the sequel to Captain Marvel.
+In 2023, he reprised his role as Nick Fury in the Disney+ series Secret Invasion, and in the film The Marvels, the sequel to Captain Marvel.
 The following year, Jackson had a minor role in the Matthew Vaughn-directed spy comedy Argylle (2024).

 Upcoming projects

 Jackson is set to produce a live-action film adaptation of Afro Samurai, and will play the role of Sho'nuff in a remake of The Last Dragon.
-He is also appeared opposite Pierce Brosnan in The Unholy Trinity.
+He also appeared opposite Pierce Brosnan in The Unholy Trinity.

 Filming began for Last Meals in late November 2023.

-On June 5, 2025 it was announced that NOLA King, a spin-off series of Tulsa King set in New Orleans, was in the works at Paramount+ and would star Jackson in a similar role as the mobster character Slyvester Stallone plays in Tulsa King.
-Jackson's character will be introduced in the upcoming 3rd season of Tulsa King which is currently in production.
+On June 5, 2025 it was announced that NOLA King, a spin-off series of Tulsa King set in New Orleans, was in the works at Paramount+ and would star Jackson in a role similar to the mobster character Sylvester Stallone plays in Tulsa King.
+Jackson's character was introduced in the 3rd season of Tulsa King.
+On February 24, 2026, it was announced that NOLA King would instead be set in Frisco, Texas and renamed Frisco King.